jeremyfrazee/starter-academic/content/home/experience.md

         What I Do:

         * Represent the viewpoints of MSU student population with respect to city policies and legislation
-        * Reviews issues in the city governance process that have a potential to affect the interests of the MSU student population and associated activities
+        * Review issues in the city governance process that have a potential to affect the interests of the MSU student population and associated activities

   - title: Research Assistant
     company: College of Communcations Arts and Sciences, Michigan State University